cyberchitta/llm-context.py/README.md

 Together, we can make LLM Context an even more powerful tool for developers working with LLMs.

-## Typical Workflow

-1. Navigate to your project's root directory.
-2. (Optional) Edit `.llm-context/config.json` to add custom ignore patterns.
-3. Run `lc-select` to choose files for context.
-4. For small repos: Run `lc-gencontext`.
-   For large repos: Run both `lc-gencontext` and `lc-outlines`, and combine their output.
-5. Paste the generated context into your LLM chat, Claude Project, or GPT Knowledge Source.
-6. Inform the LLM about the presence and nature of the context you've provided, most likely via the System or Custom prompt.

-### Providing Files to LLM (for large repos)

-1. When the LLM requests specific files, it will typically do so in a markdown block quote.
-2. Copy the LLM's file request to your clipboard.
-3. Run `lc-clipfiles` to generate the content of the requested files.
-4. Paste the generated file contents back into your chat with the LLM.

-This workflow allows for dynamic interaction with the LLM, providing initial context and responding to specific file requests as needed during the conversation.

 ## Advanced Usage

-For more detailed information on customizing ignore patterns and manually editing the selected file list, please refer to our [Usage Guide](docs/USAGE.md).
+For more detailed information on customizing ignore patterns, manually editing the selected file list, and using outlines for larger projects, please refer to our [Usage Guide](docs/USAGE.md).

 ## Acknowledgments